welch-lab/MultiVelo/README.rst

 *New*: we have added Jupyter notebooks showing how to reproduce the main figure panels, along with all required processed data files.

-A tutorial showing how to run MultiVelo can be found here: `jupyter notebook <https://github.com/welch-lab/MultiVelo/tree/main/multivelo_demo/MultiVelo_Demo.ipynb>`
+A tutorial showing how to run MultiVelo can be found here: (`jupyter notebook <https://github.com/welch-lab/MultiVelo/tree/main/multivelo_demo/MultiVelo_Demo.ipynb>`_)

-The tutorial uses the embryonic E18 mouse brain from 10X Multiome as an example (`jupyter notebook <https://github.com/welch-lab/MultiVelo/tree/main/multivelo_demo/MultiVelo_Demo.ipynb>`_).
+The tutorial uses the embryonic E18 mouse brain from 10X Multiome as an example.
 CellRanger output files can be downloaded from
 `10X website <https://www.10xgenomics.com/resources/datasets/fresh-embryonic-e-18-mouse-brain-5-k-1-standard-1-0-0>`_.
 Crucially, the filtered feature barcode matrix folder, ATAC peak annotations TSV, and the feature